Questions and answers

 What is the Federal Government doing for commuters?

 Their eligibility is conditional on the child being eligible for benefits under SGB II, SGB XII, the Asylum Seekers Payments Law or supplementary livelihood support under Federal War Victims Relief Act.
 Children whose parents receive supplementary child allowance are also eligible.
-The associated draft law proposed by the Federal Government is currently being discussed in Parliament.
-The law is planned to come into force on 1 July 2022.

 Who is to receive the heating cost subsidy and how much will it be worth?